Sky Brown: 2021: X Games gold and Tokyo Olympics bronze

 In July 2021, she won the X Games women's skateboarding park gold medal.

 Brown represented Great Britain in skateboarding at the pandemic-delayed 2020 Summer Olympics in August 2021.
 Brown was the youngest British Summer Olympian ever, at the age of 13, beating Margery Hinton who was 13 years and 43 days when she competed in the 200 metre breaststroke event at the 1928 Summer Olympics.
 Brown was not the youngest competitor at the Games — Syrian table tennis player Hend Zaza and Japanese skateboarder Cocona Hiraki were younger.

 Brown won the bronze medal in the women's park skateboarding event at the 2020 Summer Olympics and became Great Britain’s youngest ever medal winner, at the age of 13 years and 28 days.
 She fell in her first two runs at the event and scored 56.47 in her final attempt.
 Brown was not the youngest medallist at the Games, as 12-year-old Cocona Hiraki of Japan won silver in the same event.

 In late 2021, it was announced that some of Brown's skateboards would be displayed at the renovated Young V&A in London.

 2022–2023

 In 2022, Brown retained her X Games title, and also won the Dew Tour event for the second year in a row.
 She won the park event at the World Skateboarding Championship in 2023, becoming the first British skateboarding world champion.

 2024: Paris Olympics bronze

 In June 2024, Brown qualified for the park event at the 2024 Summer Olympics in Paris.
 She joined a team that consisted of 2022 British Champion Lola Tambling and 22-time Summer X Games medallist Andy Macdonald.
 This team was not only notable for their individual records, but also in the skaters' age gap, with both Tambling and Brown being 16 and Macdonald being 51 years old at the time of competing.

+2026: Rome World Cup silver

+In June 2026, Brown came in second at World Skate Tour World Cup event in Rome losing to Japan's Mizuho Hasegawa after leading the finals until the final "Golden Run" with three runs scoring above a 90.